A COMPREHENSIVE GUIDE TO LEGAL PLANNING

-When you or someone you love is diagnosed with a progressive disease like Alzheimer's or dementia, you face a number of serious considerations, and many of those considerations need to be made quickly before the disease has a chance to progress.
-In addition to decisions about care, doctors, medical treatments and therapies, this is the time to make some legal decisions to plan for the future.
+When you or someone you love is diagnosed with a progressive disease like Alzheimer’s or dementia, you face several serious considerations, and many of those considerations need to be made quickly before the disease has a chance to progress.
+Health care is an essential part of elder law.
+In addition to decisions about care, doctors, medical treatments, and therapies, this is the time to develop an estate plan that includes legal decisions.
 The sooner you create an estate plan, the greater the likelihood that the patient will be able to express his or her full wishes, ensuring that the estate plan is exactly what he or she would want.
-Here are some tips and guidelines to help you through this process.
+Here are some tips and guidelines on elder law to help you through this process.

 Understanding the Basics of Legal Planning